India wildlife tours and safaris

 An Indian wildlife tour may surprise you.
 You'll see far more than just the amazing Bengal tiger on your travels through India’s many jungles and forests.
-In fact, you can meet all the characters from the Jungle Book in real life, whether it is leopard, bear, many forms of deer, fantastic birdlife, rhino, wild elephants, bison and even Asiatic lion – in some ways the variety on offer rivals that of an African safari.
+In fact, you can meet all the characters from the Jungle Book in real life, whether it is leopard, bear, many forms of deer, fantastic birdlife, rhino, wild elephants, bison and even Asiatic lion.

 India has a multitude of national parks and wildlife sanctuaries where you can see the many of these species and also experience India’s stunning landscapes and rural heartlands along with its magical culture.
 In recent years, a range of luxury safari lodges have opened in many of the parks ensuring your wildlife experience is taken to the next level.
 Obviously many guests love to see a tiger in the wild on safari, yet hopefully this little guide helps to show that India has a wealth of other wildlife that share its forests and jungles, ensuring your luxury safari in India is enjoyable from start to finish.

 When is the best time to visit India’s national parks?

 Almost all the parks are closed during the summer monsoon, which lasts from July to the end of September, and most parks reopen in October.
 The monsoon rains ensure the forests renew themselves, meaning it is slightly harder to see the wildlife through the denser green foliage.
 During the winter months from December to February, it can get pretty cold at night, and especially on early morning game drives, so it is best to come fully prepared.
 As you move into the spring, the lush vegetation dies away and the sightings get better and better, as you can see further into the undergrowth.
 From April to June, the temperatures rise, and wildlife is generally brought out to watering holes, ensuring that you see more, yet do remember it gets really rather hot during the middle of the day.